cterdam/genpro/src/README.md

 - Run-time command-line argument `--<group_name>/<option_name> <value>`
   - **This has the highest precedence.**
-  - All values are taken as strings and parsed into expected types in the same way `yaml` parses strings into Python objects.
-Therefore:
-    - In order to set a value to `None`, the input string should be `null` or `Null`.
-    - In order to force a numeric string to be string, the input string should be surrounded with quotation marks.
-      - Depending on the shell, while invoking the script, an escape might be needed for the quotation marks to be interpreted as part of the string.

 - Source selected via a command-line argument `--<group_name> <source_name>`